andela-engmkwalusimbi/react-todo/README.md

 Only files inside the `public` folder will be accessible by `%PUBLIC_URL%` prefix.
 If you need to use a file from `src` or `node_modules`, you’ll have to copy it there to explicitly specify your intention to make this file a part of the build.

-When you run `npm run build`, Create React App will substitute `%PUBLIC_URL%` with a correct absolute path so your project works even if you use client-side routing or host it at a non-root URL.
+When you run `yarnpkg run build`, Create React App will substitute `%PUBLIC_URL%` with a correct absolute path so your project works even if you use client-side routing or host it at a non-root URL.

 In JavaScript code, you can use `process.env.PUBLIC_URL` for similar purposes: